 The chicken sacrifice

-There are a number of care takers/observers who ensure you are not interfering with the ceremonies or taking photographs inside the church.
+There are a number of caretakers/observers who ensure you are not interfering with the ceremonies or taking photographs inside the church.
 There are no seats inside the church.
 The congregation sits on the floor and pray to particular saints.
-Local medicine men prescribe certain remedies for sickness, baptism ect.
-These remedies include the burning of candles, certain prayers, drinking of local drinks such as posh and sugary drinks, this is where coca cola comes in and also the sacrificing of chickens.
+Local medicine men prescribe certain remedies for sickness, baptism etc. These remedies include the burning of candles, certain prayers, drinking of local drinks such as posh and sugary drinks, this is where coca cola comes in and also the sacrificing of chickens.

 A few of us walked around the church noting the odd ceremonies taking place between groups and individuals.
 We then stopped to observe a ceremony involving a child.
 From the description we got, they were passing bad energy/spirits from the child into the chicken and when this was finished the chicken was killed.

 We overstayed our welcome with this group and were then asked to leave the church.
 All in all, we lasted about 10 minutes.
 It was enough to see the church and understand why people come here to witness the ceremonies.
 It is definitely one of the odder religious acts I’ve seen.
 A blend of commercialism, traditionalism, and Catholicism.

 The rest of the town itself does not have much to see.
 Perhaps if we arrived on a market day it might have been a little different.
 We walked back the Colectivo pickup point and made our way back to San Cristobal.
 It is definitely worth the trip to see something unique and to watch a blend of cultures.

 If you like it Pin it: